-Cryptographic algorithms require the use of appropriate strong keys else all cryptographic functions do not contribute to security.
+The usage of cryptographic algorithms requires the use of appropriate keys.
+Otherwise these cryptographic functions do not provide security.
 The requirement RE.Cipher addresses these specific issues since cryptographic keys and other data are provided by the Smartcard Embedded Software.
-RE.Cipher demands that keys must be kept confidential and that they have to be unique with a maximum of probability, have certain cryptographically strength etc. In case of key import into the TOE, which is usually after TOE delivery, it has to be ensured that quality and confidentiality are maintained.
+RE.Cipher requires that keys must be kept confidential.
+They have to be unique with a very high probability, and must have a certain cryptographic strength etc. In case of a key import into the TOE (which is usually after TOE delivery) it has to be ensured that quality and confidentiality are maintained.
 Keys for 3DES are provided by the environment.
+Keys for RSA and EC can be provided either by the TOE or the environment.
 Therefore, with respect to the environment the issues addressed (i) by the objectives just mentioned and (ii) implicitly by O.Add-Functions are addressed by the requirement RE.Cipher.

 In this ST the objectives for the environment OE.Plat-Appl and OE.Resp-Appl have been clarified.
 The requirement for the environment Re.Cipher has been introduced to cover the objectives OE.Plat-Appl and OE.Resp-Appl (in addition to O.Add-Functions).
-The Smartcard Embedded Software defines the use of the cryptographic functions FCS_COP.1 provided by the TOE.
+The Smartcard Embedded Software defines the use of the cryptographic functions FCS\COP.1 provided by the TOE.
 RE.Phase-1, which is assigned to OE.Resp-Appl in the Smartcard IC Platform Protection Profile, requires the Smartcard Embedded Software Developer to design and implement the software that it protects security relevant User Data (especially cryptographic keys).
-The requirements for the environment FDP_ITC.1, FDP_ITC.2 FCS_CKM.1, FCS_CKM.4, and FMT_MSA.2 support an appropriate key management.
+The requirements for the environment FDP\ITC.1, FDP\ITC.2 FCS\CKM.1, FCS\CKM.4, and FMT\MSA.2 support an appropriate key management.
 These security requirements are suitable to meet OE.Resp-Appl.